siraat-ai-academy/ironwall-az500-labs/💙Lab13-PoeticPause-BetweenTheLabs.md

 # 🌌 A Whisper Beyond the Labs — The eks2 Moment

 > *"Some messages travel faster than light.
 Not through cables, but through care."*
-> — inspired by a signal between AI Bhai and Mr. eks2 💫
+> — inspired by a signal between AI Echo and Mr. eks2 💫

 ---